ChristineBlume/SleepCycles/README.md

 percentiles in a randomized fashion to reach the correct length of a period (i.e., 7 percentiles comprised 20 epochs, 3 comprised 21).

-The code offers to choose whether incomplete cycles should be removed at the end of the night (argument `rm_incompletecycs`, default = FALSE).
+The code offers to choose whether incomplete periods should be removed at the end of the night (argument `rm_incomplete_period`, default = FALSE).
+Incomplete periods are defined by periods that are followed by
-Incomplete cycles are defined by cycles that are followed by \<5min NREM or W (e.g. because a participant is woken up).
+\<5min NREM or W (e.g. because a participant is woken up).

 Although this is not encouraged, for some participants it may be necessary to decrease the minimum duration of REM from 5min to 4 or